Souru0712/Inventory-Management/dags/README.md

   which determines the point at which the Scheduler should start

 ## Components:
-DAG objects are responsible for scheduling jobs. they require a dag_id in order to have a reference to it as well as tasks so that the DAG can execute
+DAG objects are responsible for scheduling jobs. they require a dag_id in order to have a reference to it as well as tasks so that the DAG can orchestrate a workflow

 Some important fields to acknowledge: